pdeschen/nodast/readme.md

  Looking more specifically at the agi_request parameter, the AGI URL is then matched against the config route definitions, where route definitions values are either static or dynamic.
 Dynamic values are simply JavaScript closure blocks, with /this/ pointing to a variable context containing all request parameters along with regexp match group items.
 The dynamic function is simply rewriting the AGI URL, changing the destination hostname and port as necessary.
-The resulting route is NOT re-injected into
+The resulting route is NOT re-injected back into route matching engine for further resolution.

  Once route has been resolved, nodast then look for upstream definitions and replace logical name with upstream equivalent.